 I shrugged.
 Why was I hyper and about to explode with energy when the bell went off?
 I couldn’t understand either.
 But she wanted to challenge my assumptions.
 Did it have to be like that?
 I was bright and I had a lot of friends, why did I need to behave like a boy, sweating and jumping and practicing wedding dances?
 It didn’t past!
 It wasn’t appropriate!
 I nodded.
 She made sense.
 It wasn’t that I didn’t want to be a good person.
 So why wasn’t I?
 Why wasn’t I the teacher’s pet Sura Miriam Laufer instead of being the one hating on Sura-Miriam Laufer?

 Maybe I could be a Sura-Miriam.
 Mrs. Feinman thought so.

 I find her unbearably distracting, grating, infuriating.
 I could feel my anger fight back against the guilt she is igniting.
-That passive aggressive witch!
-After she recovers from her sanctimonious weeping, she kisses the prayer-book and starts leaving.
-She stops a few paces later, as if she just noticed me.
+That passive-aggressive witch!
+After she recovers from her sanctimonious weeping, she kisses the prayer book and starts leaving.
+She stops a few paces later as if she just noticed me.
 She says, “Ah!
-Freidy, hello.”
+Friedy, hello.”